Amaravathy (film): Production

-After the success of Thalaivaasal, Selva began a love story featuring newcomers.
+After the success of Thalaivaasal, Selvaa began a love story featuring newcomers.
 The producers were unhappy with the work of the newcomers and they soon approached Ajith Kumar to play the lead role after S. P. Balasubrahmanyam had recommended him, after seeing parts of Prema Pusthakam.
 Ajith signed the film on 3 August 1992, making his debut in Tamil as a lead actor.
 Similarly, the lead actress Sanghavi was 16 years old when the film started production.
+After the success of "Unnai Thottu" from Thalaivaasal, Selvaa signed Bala Bharathi to compose the music.
 As the film went into post production, Ajith was bed-ridden due to a racing injury and remained in treatment for twenty months.
 Subsequently, another actor Vikram had to dub scenes for Ajith.

 Music

 The music is composed by Bala Bharathi.